-Until recently, Khaite was an under-the-radar brand, worn exclusively by in-the-know fashion insiders and A-list celebrities.
+Heretofore, Khaite has been an under-the-radar brand, worn exclusively by in-the-know fashion insiders and A-list celebrities.
 But, thanks to coverage from the likes of Vogue and BoF (Business of Fashion), a dreamy Khaite x adidas collaboration and support from distinguished models and high-profile fashion mavens, the five-year-old brand has become the talk of the town within the world’s fashion capitals.

-Celebrities such as Hailey Bieber and Katie Holmes have been wearing (then re-wearing) Khaite jeans for a while now, which may explain why the brand’s denim offerings are frequently out of stock on our site.
-Take one look at these perfectly proportioned The Abigail straight leg jeans and it’s obvious why they’re being favoured by the jet-set.
+Bellwethers such as Hailey Bieber and Kaite Holmes have been wearing (then re-wearing) Khaite jeans for a while now, which may explain why the brand’s denim offerings are frequently out of stock on our site.
+Take one look at these perfectly proportioned Abigail straight leg jeans and it’s apparent why they’re being favoured by the jet-set society.

-Over the last few seasons, flat sandals have dominated the footwear market – and Khaite’s interpretation of a modernist sandal is a little more swish than its counterparts.
-Officially named The Puglia sandal, the pre-fall shoe is constructed with soft-to-the-touch calf suede that offers your feet a reliable plush platform.
+Over the last few seasons, flat sandals have dominated the footwear market – and Khaite’s interpretation of a modernist sandal is a tad more swish than its counterparts.
+Officially named the Puglia sandal, the pre-Fall shoe is constructed with soft-to-the-touch calf suede that offers your feet a reliable plush platform.

-Khaite creates pieces that are ageless: source A, the label’s black leather quilted shopping tote.
-The open-top bag is sleek, spacious and sturdy enough to be considered for everyday use; plus, it’s super easy to keep clean – all one needs is a wet wipe.
+Khaite creates pieces that are concurrently à la mode and ageless: source A, the label’s black leather quilted shopping tote.
+The open-top handbag is sleek, spacious and sturdy enough to be considered for everyday use; plus, it’s super easy to keep clean – all one needs is a wet wipe and a little elbow grease.
 Is this the most trustworthy bag on the luxury market?
 Perhaps so.

-Sheer fabrics – see-through materials once reserved for lady’s stockings – are often utilised by contemporary designers to fashion dressy tops, dresses, sweaters and other components of a modern woman’s get-up.
+Sheer fabrics – see-through materials once reserved for lady’s stockings – are oft utilised by 21st Century designers to fashion dressy tops, dresses, sweaters and other components of a modern woman’s get-up.
 Khaite champions the ongoing trend by producing floral-patterned sheer lace camisoles that pair well with skirts, shorts and trousers.

-When we speak of timeless pieces and wardrobe staples, it’s easy to assume we’re referring to black leather jackets, neutral-hued knitwear and pairs of court heels; in fact, we’re actually referring to arresting-yet-refined looks such as Khaite’s The Lydia draped dress.
-The dexterously designed ankle-length look is the kind one could wear year after year to social events, super sophisticated dinners (preferably abroad) and special occasions; in summary, it’s an evergreen, cornerstone piece for your collection.
+When we speak of timeless pieces and wardrobe staples, it’s easy to assume we’re referring to black leather biker jackets, neutral-hue knitwear and pairs of court heels; in sooth, we’re actually referring to arresting-yet-refined looks such as Khaite’s Lydia draped dress.
+The dexterously designed ankle-length look is the kind one could wear year after year to social events, super sophisticated dinners (preferably abroad) and special occasions; in sum, it’s an evergreen, cornerstone piece for your collection.

 The Teyana high-waisted suede trousers are the kind of garm that’ll make you look like you’ve made an effort, even if you did decide to throw them on half an hour before leaving your home.
 For this reason – plus the fact they come in a foolproof chestnut brown hue, feature pockets and are fashioned with an uber-sophisticated wide-leg – we’re crowning them our favourite non-denim bottoms from Khaite’s current collection.

 As previously suggested, essential pieces don't necessarily need to be predictable.
-By way of illustration, Khaite’s take on an LBD transforms the formulaic wardrobe hero into a piece more suitable for urbane affairs.
+By way of illustration, Khaite’s take on an LBD (little black dress, of course) transforms the formulaic wardrobe hero into a piece more suitable for urbane affairs.
 How?
 By adding three-quarter length sleeves and opting for a square neck and a flared hem design.

-There’s an everlasting elegance to pieces formed from natural resources – just look at Khaite's Italian-made raffia straw tote.
-Finished with black leather details, the practical accessory has enough room to hold all of the essentials – viz. her Tom Ford sunnies, Saint Laurent purse, Jacquemus bucket hat and some Bottega sandals.
+There’s an everlasting elegance to fashions formed from natural resources – just look at Khaite's Italian-made raffia straw tote.
+Finished with black leather details, the practical accessory has enough room to hold all of an elegante’s essentials – viz. her Tom Ford sunnies, Saint Laurent purse, Jacquemus bucket hat (a bad hair day is never foreseen) and a pair of Bottega sandals.